 Troodos trails are like a well kept secret in Cyprus.
 The island is mostly known for the golden beaches and the wild parties of Ayia Napa.
 Cyprus not only has trails, but also has mountain trails.
 Yes!
 It has mountains as well!

 Troodos is the biggest mountain range in the island.
-The highest peak is Mt Olympus 1952m (did you know that there are more than 8 mountains named Olympus around the world and one in Mars?)
+The highest peak is Mt Olympus 1952m (did you know that except for the original Mount Olympus, there are at least seven more mountains named Olympus around the world, and one in Mars?)

 Located in the middle of the island it will give you great views to all directions and in a clear day you can see all the way to the sea!
 Another great advantage is that you can drive straight to the top by car, so access to the various trails is very easy.
 It even has 4 slopes for skiing!